Audio and video files

-- In Navigation View, click the name of the files folder that you want to import the audio or video into.
+- In the Navigation View, click the Data folder that you want to import the audio or video into.

-- On the Import tab, in the Data group, click Files.
+- On the Import tab, click Files and then Audio or Video.

-- Browse for and select the file you want to import.
+- Select the file you want to import and click Import.

-- (Optional) Change the name or enter a description of the audio or video file.
+- (Optional) Change the name or enter a description of the audio or video.

-- (Optional) Click the Audio or Video tab to set options for storing the media file—you can embed it in the project or store it outside the project on your computer or a network.
+NOTE If you cannot see the Audio or Video Properties, click the disclosure triangle and then set options for storing the media file—you can embed it in the project or store it outside the project on your computer or a network.

 What can I do in an audio or video file?